BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 ##### Workflow

-1. **Check the Execution Directory:** The script first verifies that it's being run from the `/PyDriller` directory.
+1. **Verify the Execution Directory:** The script first verifies that it's being run from the `/PyDriller` directory.
 If not, it exits with a message instructing the user to run it from the correct location.

 2. **Directory Setup:** It ensures that a directory named `compressed` exists within the current working directory.
 If this directory does not exist, the script creates it.